-Pulsed-field gel electrophoresis (PFGE) is a powerful molecular typing technique by which genomic DNA is isolated from the organism of interest followed by restriction enzyme analysis.
-The digestion products are then analysed on an agarose gel by applying an electric field that periodically changes direction allowing for separation of the larger DNA fragments (entire genomic DNA) and approximate measurement of fragment length.
+Pulsed-field gel electrophoresis (PFGE) is a powerful molecular typing technique by which genomic DNA is isolated from the organism of interest, followed by restriction enzyme analysis.
+The digestion products are then analyzed on an agarose gel by applying an electric field that periodically changes direction allowing for separation of the larger DNA fragments (entire genomic DNA) and approximate measurement of fragment length.

-PFGE can separate large DNA molecules (up to 10 Mb) whereas standard DNA gel electrophoresis commonly resolves fragments up to ∼50 kb in size.
+PFGE can separate large DNA molecules (up to 10 Mb), whereas standard DNA gel electrophoresis commonly resolves fragments up to ∼50 kb.
 PFGE takes 2–3 days, excluding sample preparation.

 PFGE was first developed by Schwartz et al. in yeast.
 The largest molecule so far resolved by Pulse-Field Gel Electrophoresis is estimated at 14 Mb (Barry and Pollard, 1993)

 PFGE is a variation of agarose gel electrophoresis.
 Some of the major differences between conventional gel electrophoresis and PFGE is tabulated here: